awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-instance-type-requirements.md

 You can use attribute\-based instance type selection through the AWS Management Console, AWS CLI, or SDKs\.

-For information about how to configure attribute\-based instance type selection in a launch template, see [Creating a launch template for an Auto Scaling group](create-launch-template.md)\.
+For information about how to configure attribute\-based instance type selection in a launch template, see [Create a launch template for an Auto Scaling group](create-launch-template.md)\.
 For information about how to configure attribute\-based instance type selection by passing parameters in Amazon EC2 Auto Scaling API calls using an SDK, see [InstanceRequirements](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_InstanceRequirements.html) in the *Amazon EC2 Auto Scaling API Reference*\.

 To learn more about attribute\-based instance type selection, see [Attribute\-Based Instance Type Selection for EC2 Auto Scaling and EC2 Fleet](http://aws.amazon.com/blogs/aws/new-attribute-based-instance-type-selection-for-ec2-auto-scaling-and-ec2-fleet/) on the AWS Blog\.